Skip to main content

 Opelika, AL 36801

-The Department of Aviation Science utilizes the following learning outcomes in its academic offerings.
+The Department of Aviation Science is guided by the following program mission statements and utilizes the following learning outcomes in its academic offerings.

 Aviation Management Concentration